-The Company had \$10.5 million of cash and cash equivalents as of July 1, 2016.
+The Company had \$18.6 million of cash and cash equivalents as of September 30, 2016.
 The Company's primary source of liquidity is cash generated from operations.
 The Company also has a revolving line of credit with BMO Harris Bank, National Association ("BMO"), which matures on March 24, 2017 (see Note 7).
+The Company intends to refinance its revolving line of credit prior to its maturity next year.
 The Company believes that its cash and cash equivalents on hand, cash generated by operating activities and funds available under its line of credit (if needed and if available) will be sufficient to finance its operating activities for at least the next 12 months.